HOW TO CHECK YOUR CHILD'S SHOES FIT

 Ankle – Feel around the ankle bone to check the shoe does not touch the ankle bone, as it could rub.
 If the shoe has a padded collar it is designed to support the ankle and will touch the ankle bone.
 It will feel soft and padded.

 Length – Feel the top of each shoe for the end of your child's longest toe.
 Apply gentle pressure to check the toe is not pressing against the end of the shoe.
-All our shoes have growing room build in; you should be able to feel the growing room with your thumb.
+All our shoes have growing room built in; you should be able to feel the growing room with your thumb.

 Width – Feel along each side of the shoe with your hand, you shouldn't feel any pressure or bulging at the sides, and the widest part of the foot should be in the widest part of the shoe.